 (h) The Chief Executive shall have the power to make all necessary decisions on the management and activities of the Association between meetings of the Board either in consultation with the Federal President or subject to ratification by the Board at its next meeting.
 Any such decisions shall be consistent with the decisions of Federal Council and the Board and the objects of the Association.

-(i) The Chief Executive shall have power to convene General Meetings of members in any branch or division or of members of the Branch Council in the event of a Branch Secretary's or Regional Director’s refusal or neglect to do so.
+(i) The Chief Executive shall have power to convene General Meetings of members in any branch or division or of members of the Branch Council in the event of a Regional Director’s refusal or neglect to do so.
 The Chief Executive shall have the power to convene meetings of the Federal Council or may perform any such duties that may be considered by the Board necessary or desirable in the interests of the Association.

-(j) If the Chief Executive has reason to believe the action of any Branch Secretary, Regional Director or Branch Council is contrary to the Rules, Awards and stated policies of the Association, he or she shall, in consultation with the Federal President have power to nullify same, providing the position of the Branch Secretary or Regional Director or Branch Council and also of the Chief Executive shall, within seven days, be submitted in writing to the Board who shall decide the matter.
+(j) If the Chief Executive has reason to believe the action of any Regional Director or Branch Council is contrary to the Rules, Awards and stated policies of the Association, he or she shall, in consultation with the Federal President have power to nullify same, providing the position of the Regional Director or Branch Council and also of the Chief Executive shall, within seven days, be submitted in writing to the Board, who shall decide the matter.
 While the matter is under submission to the Board, the practice objected to shall discontinue.

 (k) The Chief Executive may be a member of any Committee formed by the Federal Council or the Board to advise the Association on any subject, and shall have the right to attend and speak, but not exercise a vote, at any Branch Council, Section Committee or general or special meeting of any branch or section.